 Responsible Dischargers shall comply with the requirements of this General Permit.
 Responsible Dischargers that identify on-site sources of the toxic pollutants associated with the impaired water body, through the required pollutant source assessment, are to implement BMPs specific to preventing or controlling stormwater exposure to the organochlorine compounds.
 Furthermore, Responsible Dischargers are to comply with the RUSLE2 modeling requirements in Attachment H, Section I.G.2.

 The final compliance deadline for the Colorado Lagoon Toxics TMDL was July 28, 2018.
-Since the deadline has already passed, Responsible Dischargers shall comply with the WLAs through the requirements of this General Permit and the RUSLE2 modeling requirements in Attachment H, Section I.G.2, upon the effective date of this General Permit.
+Since the deadline has already passed, Responsible Dischargers shall comply with the waste load allocations through the requirements of this General Permit and the RUSLE2 modeling requirements in Attachment H, Section I.G.2, upon the effective date of this General Permit.

 vi.
 Los Angeles Area Lakes Waters Toxics TMDL